 Benefits of working in Transport and Logistics

-- Some jobs do start at entry level wages but there is usually potential for earnings to rise significantly.
-Experienced large goods vehicle drivers can earn up to £35,000.
+- Some jobs start by paying entry level wages but there is usually potential for earnings to rise significantly.
 For more information visit the National Careers Service website.

-- You don’t always need academic qualifications to get started in every role, but there are great opportunities to join with degrees or other studies under your belt.
-And there are opportunities to learn and build your career too – the increasing complexity of the logistics environment means that many managers undertake Diplomas, NVQs or Masters qualifications in order to enhance their skills and their prospects for career progression.
+- You don’t always need academic qualifications to get started, but there are great opportunities to join if you have a degree or other qualifications under your belt.
+There are opportunities to learn and build your career too – the increasing complexity of the logistics environment means that many managers undertake Diplomas, NVQs or Masters qualifications in order to enhance their skills and their prospects for career progression.
 There are many recognised qualifications in logistics for those keen to develop their career.

-- The word boredom is not in the vocabularies of most people with a career in logistics.
-The sheer variety of work always keeps the job interesting.
-In addition, many companies specialising in logistics deal with a wide variety of materials and goods and international supply chain.
+- The sheer variety of work always keeps the job interesting.
+In addition, many companies specialising in logistics deal with a wide variety of materials, goods and an international supply chain.

 - Most of the workforce are men but the balance is changing fast, and there are thousands of women in logistics, spread right across the industry.

 - Some – but not all – roles require shift work including evenings, nights and weekends.
-But there are a wide range of working hours and patterns across the industry with many staff working part time.
+There are a wide range of working hours and patterns across the industry with many staff working part time.

 Transferable skills include: